adbar/htmldate/README.rst

 :Issue tracker:  https://github.com/adbar/htmldate/issues

-Find original and updated publication dates of web pages.
+Find original and updated publication dates of any web page.
+All the steps needed from web page download to HTML parsing, scraping and text analysis are included.

 In a nutshell, with Python: